-Matthew Lowrie '18 wrote this blog post about his passion for photography, which has landed him the rare Form V (Grade 11) exhibition in Landow Gallery — a joint show that also features paintings by his brother Andrew '17.
-In addition to being a National Scholastic Art Awards winner for photography, Matthew is a varsity cross country and track runner and this year's editor-in-chief of the Brown and White yearbook.
+Matthew Lowrie '18 wrote this blog post about his passion for photography, which landed him the rare Form V (Grade 11) exhibition in Landow Gallery during the 2016-17 school year — a joint show that also featured paintings by his brother Andrew '17.
+In addition to being a National Scholastic Art Awards winner for photography, Matthew is a varsity cross country and track runner and the two-time editor-in-chief of the Brown and White yearbook.

 I became interested in photography when my grandfather gave my brother and me a subscription to National Geographic.
 Everyone knows of the legendary images that have been in the magazine for decades by the greats like Ira Block, David Burnett, Paul Chesley, Jimmy Chin and others.
 You may not be familiar with the names, but the images have a lasting impact.
 Ira Block is perhaps best known for his photographs of the destruction from 9/11, David Burnett for his work in New Orleans following Hurricane Katrina, Paul Chesley for his photos capturing Asian culture, and Jimmy Chin for being Nat Geo's go-to guy for anything to do with mountains.
 These people, among countless others, inspired me to emulate their success purely for the sake of getting a "cool" photo, something I still do today.
 I never expect to get a good shot and, in fact, usually don't.
 A good day out taking photos may only yield two to seven usable images, or at least just ones I like.